Mercury (automobile): 1970s

-1978 commenced the modernization of the Mercury model range, marked by the introduction of the Zephyr compact, replacing the Comet.
-The counterpart of the Ford Fairmont, the Zephyr marked the introduction of the Fox platform, a rear-wheel drive chassis architecture that underpinned some compact and mid-size Ford and Lincoln-Mercury vehicles from the 1970s into the early 2000s.
-After ending the importation of the Capri II in late 1977, leftover examples were sold through the 1978 model year.
-Of the 580,000 vehicles sold; nearly four out of every ten 1978 Mercurys were Cougars.
+1978 began a transition of the Mercury line that would lead into the 1980s.
+The Mercury Zephyr compact replaced the outdated Comet as a version of the Ford Fairmont.
+The Zephyr was an inaugural model line of the Fox platform, a chassis architecture that would underpin multiple vehicles from all three Ford divisions from the 1970s into the early 2000s.
+Lincoln-Mercury ended importations of the Capri II in late 1977 (shortly before the introduction of the Ford Capri Mk III), with leftover stock sold as 1978 vehicles.
+Of the 580,000 vehicles sold, one out of every 10 1978 Mercurys were Cougars.

-For 1979, Mercury continued its modernization; as the division shifted away from performance vehicles at the beginning of the decade, the fuel crises of 1973 and 1979 sparked the decline of the landyacht.
-Two years after General Motors downsized its full-size model lines, Mercury introduced a downsized Marquis; while nearly matching the Cougar sedan in exterior footprint, the 1979 Marquis gained interior space over its 1978 predecessor.
-The Capri made its return, shifting from German-produced captive import to counterpart of the Ford Mustang; for the first time, the Capri adopted Mercury divisional branding.
+For 1979, Ford Motor Company released its downsized full-size model lines.
+As American brands had shifted away from muscle cars at the beginning of the decade, the fuel crises of 1973 and 1979 had also sparked the decline of the landyacht.
+Introduced two years after the redesign of the General Motors B-body and C-body lines, Ford introduced the all-new Panther platform for a smaller Marquis/Grand Marquis.
+Though smaller than the Cougar sedan in its exterior footprint (except for width), the 1979 Marquis gained interior space over its 1978 predecessor.
+The Capri made its return, becoming a Mercury-brand vehicle; instead of a captive import, the model line was now a version of the Ford Mustang hatchback (both adopting the 1978 Fox platform).
 Bolstered by the redesign of the Marquis and the popularity of Cougar XR7, the Mercury brand reached its all-time sales peak, with nearly 670,000 vehicles sold.